-In promoting their vegan certification program, the organisation points out that reading an ingredients list is not always a guarantee that a product contains no animal products.
-Vegan Australia says that some common food ingredients, like glycerine, can be of either animal or vegetable origin.
-They also point out that, by law, some ingredients do not have to be listed on the label if the product contains only a small amount.
+In promoting their vegan certification program, the organisation pointed out that reading an ingredients list is not always a guarantee that a product contains no animal products.
+Vegan Australia said that some common food ingredients, like glycerine, can be of either animal or vegetable origin.
+They also pointed out that, by law, some ingredients do not have to be listed on the label if the product contains only a small amount.

 The first product to obtain vegan certification was the Cruelty Free Pantry Seitan Steaks with Herb Gravy, made in Sydney by The Cruelty Free Shop, Australia’s vegan supermarket chain.
 Certification has since been granted to a wide range of food products, beverages, beauty products, homewares, menu items at food outlets and even dog treats.